marttyyriroskis/nat20-ticketguru/RESTAPIDocs/ticketTypes/ticketTypesPut.md

 {
   "status": 404,
   "error": "Not Found",
-  "message": "Ticket type not found"
+  "message": "Ticket type not found!"
 }
 ```